Test of Significance for High-dimensional Thresholds with Application to Individualized Minimal Clinically Important Difference: Theory

-We now impose regularity conditions on $(X,Y,\bZ)$. \begin{assumption} There exists a constant $c > 0$ such that $c \leq \PP(Y = 1)\leq 1 -c$ and the weight function $w(\cdot)$ is positive and upper bounded by a constant. \end{assumption}
+\begin{assumption} There exists a constant $c > 0$ such that $c \leq \PP(Y = 1)\leq 1 -c$ and the weight function $w(\cdot)$ is positive and upper bounded by a constant. \end{assumption}

-\begin{assumption} We assume $\forall~j = 1,\dotso,d, |Z_j| \leq M_n$ for some $M_n$ that possibly depends on $n$, where $M_n^2 \leq C\sqrt{n\delta/\log(d)}$ for some constant $C > 0$. {We also assume that $\EE[Z_j^4|Y = y]$ is bounded by a constant for $y\in \{1,-1 \}$.} \end{assumption}
+\begin{assumption} We assume $\max_{1\leq j\leq d} |Z_j| \leq M_n$ for some $M_n$ that possibly depends on $n$, where $M_n^2 \leq C\sqrt{n\delta/\log(d)}$ for some constant $C > 0$.
+We also assume that $\EE[|Z_j|^4|Y = y]$ is bounded by a constant for $y\in \{1,-1 \}$. \end{assumption}

-\begin{assumption} We assume $\sigma^* = \sqrt{\bv^{*T}\bSigma^*\bv^*}$ and $|\mu^*|=|\bv^{*T}\bb^*|$ are bounded away from 0 and infinity by some constants. \end{assumption} Assumption \ref{ass_moment} requires the boundedness of $\bZ$ and the fourth order moment.
-Notice that if each component of $\bZ$ is sub-Gaussian with bounded sub-Gaussian norm, Assumption \ref{ass_moment} is satisfied with high probability providing $(\log d)^3/(n\delta) = \cO( 1)$, which is a mild assumption.
-Assumption \ref{ass_projection_norm} ensures that the asymptotic variance of the smoothed decorrelated score $\sigma^*$ and the approximation bias $\mu^*$ are nonzero and bounded.
+\begin{assumption} We assume $\sigma^* = \sqrt{\bv^{*T}\bSigma^*\bv^*}$ is bounded away from 0 and infinity by some constants, and $|\mu^*|=|\bv^{*T}\bb^*|$ is also upper bounded by a constant. \end{assumption} Assumption \ref{ass_moment} requires the boundedness of $\bZ$ and the fourth order moment. { Notice that if each component of $\bZ$ is sub-Gaussian with bounded sub-Gaussian norm, Assumption \ref{ass_moment} is satisfied with high probability with $M_n \asymp \sqrt{\log d}$ providing $(\log d)^3/(n\delta) = O( 1)$ which is a mild assumption.
+For binary covariates $Z_j\in \{0,1\}$, it holds that $M_n=1$. } Assumption \ref{ass_projection_norm} ensures that the asymptotic variance of the smoothed decorrelated score $\sigma^*$ does not degenerate and the approximation bias $\mu^*$ is bounded.
+In Section S3.4 in the Supplement, we verify that under mild conditions, Assumptions \ref{ass_smooth}-\ref{ass_projection_norm} hold under the binary response model.
+Finally, we impose the following assumption on the estimators of $\bbeta^*$ and $\bomega^*$.